Lolindhir/PnP/docs/assets/rules/Classes/Shaman.md

 The option you gained for your role for Elemental Fury grows more powerful, as detailed below.

 **Sage.**
-- Add your spellcasting ability modifier to the damage you deal with each ray of you Fire Aspects Flaming Rays.
+- Add your spellcasting ability modifier to the damage you deal with each ray of you Fire Aspects Flaming Rays ability.
 - When you use your Water Aspects Healing Flow, it's range is now 30 feet for you and the dice you roll are d10s instead of d8s.
-- For you, the die of the [*Resistance*](https://lolindhir.github.io/PnP/spells/Resistance) spell is now a d12 instead of a d4.
+- For you, the die of the *[Resistance](https://lolindhir.github.io/PnP/spells/Resistance)* spell is now a d12 instead of a d4.

 **Warrior.**
-- When your [*Shillelagh*](https://lolindhir.github.io/PnP/spells/Shillelagh) damage die would be doubled, you instead triple it.
+- When your *[Shillelagh](https://lolindhir.github.io/PnP/spells/Shillelagh)* damage die would be doubled, you instead triple it.
 - The once per turn extra damage of your melee attack roll increases to 2d8.
-- For you, the damage dice of the [*Absorb Elements*](https://lolindhir.github.io/PnP/spells/Absorb%2520Elements) spell are now d12s instead of d6s.
+- For you, the damage dice of the *[Absorb Elements](https://lolindhir.github.io/PnP/spells/Absorb%2520Elements)* spell are now d12s instead of d6s.